Wu-Yijun/steam_client_loader/Readme.md

 You can also decide many default values by modifying `%APPDATA%/Goldberg SteamEmu Saves/achievement_reminder_setting.json`.

 `Notice:` For the first time, you need to run the game using steamclient_loader first (to create necessary files), and then start the Achievements reminder at any time.
 If it crashes on luanching, you may need to fix the files mentioned above.
-I have disabled the console window, so you are unable to see any error information.
-(Or you can build a debug version yourself!)

 ### Useage Old (v0.1.1):